rochars/byte-data/README.md

 ## Overflow
 Integer values will be truncated according to the bit depth of the type.
-There is no overflow or underflow check for floating-point values.
 ```javascript
 // Values in the correct range
 byteData.pack(254, uInt8); // [254]